elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Trinidad and Tobago, Germany, and the United States </p>
 <p>Total: $7,838</p>

-<p></i>This project will draw from existing digital collections and currently ongoing documentation work to compile a digital archive of personal and community histories from deaf people around the Caribbean, expressed in a variety of indigenous Caribbean signed languages.
+<p>This project will draw from existing digital collections and currently ongoing documentation work to compile a digital archive of personal and community histories from deaf people around the Caribbean, expressed in a variety of indigenous Caribbean signed languages.
 Communities represented will include those from Trinidad and Tobago, Jamaica, Guyana, Providence Island (Colombia), the Bay Islands (Honduras), and Puerto Rico.
 Videos will showcase diverse sign languages, and be accompanied by translations in English and Spanish, to provide a broadly accessible resource in an area of community history that has been hitherto almost entirely overlooked.
 The project will complement a recently established network of Caribbean deaf researchers, helping to further build capacity for deaf-led research in the Caribbean through collaboration and training, and providing an impactful public platform for current documentary work.</p>

 **The Cuban Hip-Hop Archive (CHHA): First Database and Digitization Prototype**
 <p>Pablo D. Herrera Veitia (University of Toronto, Canada)</p>
 <p>Cuba and Canada</p>
 <p>Total: $5,010</p>

-<p><i/>The Cuban Hip-Hop Archive<i/>operates at the intersection of digital and public humanities to develop the first digitization prototype of Cuban Hip-Hop materials.
+<p><i>The Cuban Hip-Hop Archive</i> operates at the intersection of digital and public humanities to develop the first digitization prototype of Cuban Hip-Hop materials.
 The project will collaborate with the Critical Digital Humanities Initiative at the University of Toronto to create a platform that will centralize Cuban hip-hop data from press and journal articles, books, magazines, song lyrics, and music in an accessible database.</p>

 **Shadow Scholars: A Black Woman’s Archive of Dominican Society Dominican Republic**
 <p>Sophia Monegro (University of Texas at Austin)</p>
 <p>Dominican Republic and the United States</p>
 <p>Total: $5,000</p>

-<p></i>Shadow Scholars</i> is an open-access digital collection of archival documents, scholarly introductions, biographical sketches, interactive maps, and classroom resources about African and African descendant women thinkers across the long historical milieu of Dominican society.
+<p><i>Shadow Scholars</i> is an open-access digital collection of archival documents, scholarly introductions, biographical sketches, interactive maps, and classroom resources about African and African descendant women thinkers across the long historical milieu of Dominican society.
 Monegro’s project crafts a genealogy of how organic intellectuals in the first colony of the Americas resisted, accommodated, and endured during the colonial period (1492-1844).
 Shadow Scholars asks users to expand what constitutes intellectualism in Caribbean history.
 The main purpose of this collection is to make available a repository of resources that trace the intellectualism of Black women who were rarely literate yet authored enduring legacies in circum-Caribbean spaces.
 It will show us how digital resources help us better accredit Caribbean actors for the rich intellectual production that abounded beyond the realm of letters.</p>

 **Queer Archives of Trinidad & Tobago**
 <p>Angelina V. Nixon, Nikoli A. Attai, Alessandra Hereman, Catherin Shepherd, Keith McNeal (CAISO: Sex and Gender Justice)</p>